MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 [Terraform](https://www.terraform.io/ "Goes to the Terraform page") offers defined resources that you want to deploy declaratively.
 This way, you know that the deployments always match what is in the source-control.

-Since many [Providers](https://registry.terraform.io/browse/providers "Goes to the Providers page"), must define everything in one place, from chatbots, flows, and data-actions to backend services.
-The following example is a Terraform definition:
+ Since many [Providers](https://registry.terraform.io/browse/providers "Goes to the Terraform Providers page") support Terraform, we can define everything in one place, from chatbots, flows, and data-actions to backend services.
+The following illustration is an example of a Terraform definition:

 ```terraform
 resource "genesyscloud_integration_action" "create_survery_data_action" {